airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 Summary: As long as TypeScript increases my development effort, I don't intend to use it.
 But if that changes, I'll reconsider.

+*Note:* Kent C Dodds suggested I check out the [webpack videos](https://egghead.io/search?q=webpack) on Egghead to understand how Webpack makes things easier.
+I'll do that soon.

 ## Google Material Design
 I have mixed feelings about this.

 ### Pros
 The Material design components that Google have built look pretty good.
-They appear to make it pretty easy to get a material-looking up working quickly.
+They appear to make it pretty easy to get a material-looking application working quickly.
 The 10-minute demo we saw on day 2 (despite some editing-tricks) was pretty good.

 ### Cons
-If I use Google Material Design, won't my app be just like every other Material Design app?
+If I use Google Material Design, won't my app be just like *every other Material Design app*?
 I guess it just feels *too* prescriptive, like Microsoft's UI Guidelines were for Windows programs.
 Now don't get me wrong - I'm *for* UI conventions that make it easy for people to use new apps.
-But as a user, do I want my apps to all look and feel the same (aside from some theme colours)?
+But as a user, do I want all my apps to look and feel the same (besides some theme colours)?

 Nope.

-When you contrast this with what BootStrap (which is kind of a component library as well as a CSS framework) offers, I feel that designers have *waaaay* more freedom to customise the look and feel of their app using BootStrap than you have with Material Design.
+When you contrast this with what Twitter's BootStrap framework (which is kind of a component library as well as a CSS framework) offers, I feel that designers have *waaaay* more freedom to customise the look and feel of their app with BootStrap than with Material Design.
 And they can do this without affecting usability or breaking common UI conventions.